onezeroone-dev/OZO-AD-Windows-Enable-BitLocker/GUIDE.md

 <img src=".\BitLocker-GPME.png" width=800>

-<BR>See Microsoft's [Configure BitLocker](https://learn.microsoft.com/en-us/windows/security/operating-system-security/data-protection/bitlocker/configure?tabs=common) article for guidance on configuring BitLocker.
+See Microsoft's [Configure BitLocker](https://learn.microsoft.com/en-us/windows/security/operating-system-security/data-protection/bitlocker/configure?tabs=common) article for guidance on configuring BitLocker.
 Among other settings, you can define the encryption type and ensure that recovery information is stored on the corresponding Active Directory computer object before encrypting, e.g:

 <img src=".\BitLocker-Settings-GPResults.jpeg" width=800>